nestauk/createch/README.md

 - `gtr_topics`
 - `gtr_link_table` for merging various gtr tables

+Key tables for analysis can be read using getter functions in `createch/getters/{source}`.

 We still need to create fetchers & queries for gtr organisation data and locations

 Run `python -m spacy download en_core_web_sm` to install the Spacy language model